juergenpointinger/juergenpointinger.github.io/_posts/2020-04-18-why-do-we-need-devops.md

 | **Environment**          | - Infrastructure provisioning takes weeks<br />- Inconsistency in Continuous Delivery<br />- No centralized user management |
 | **Knowledge Gaps**       | - Documentation missing<br />- Troublesome Onshore – Offshore coordination<br />- Knowledge islands<br />- Information hiding |

-Now that we know some of the challenges in an SDLC, we should take a look at the idea of DevOps.
+Now that we know some of the challenges in an SDLC, we should take a look at the idea of DevOps and how it can be a cure to the itch.

 ## The Idea

 If you search the Internet for an explanation of what DevOps exactly means, you will find many different views.
-I think there is a relatively good explanation, which I have compiled for you below.
+Tool vendors try to make it a tool problem, consultants try to make it a fluffy mindset thing.
+I think the solution lies somewhere in the middle and I have therefore come up with my very own explanation, which I have compiled for you below.

-This is a high level explanation, which allows you to quickly get into conversation with the C-level management.

 > DevOps is a `movement, a culture, a set of practices and tools` that encourage `close collaboration` within the complete Software Development Life Cycle (SDLC) to `increase the productivity and quality of the overall system.` The core values are `customer-centric, quality-driven and fast flow` of features into production.

+You could say that this is a high-level explanation, but it helped me a lot to quickly get into conversation with the C-level management.

-This summary alone already covers most of the challenges mentioned above, of course on a very abstract level.
+The reason for that is that this summary covers most of the challenges mentioned before, of course on a very abstract level but also in a very compact and meaningful way and that is always a good way to start a conversation.

 ### What's so special about DevOps?

-DevOps is based on agility and agile development.
+DevOps is based on agility and the agile development.
 But it goes at least one step further than that, it includes the complete business side and operations.
-Using the principles of automation, for example, it attempts to gradually level out the overheads that have been built up to that point.
+Using the principles of automation, for example, it attempts to gradually level out the overheads that have been built up or turns them into something that adds value.

-What DevOps can thus accomplish, or promises is:
+What DevOps can thus accomplish is:

 - Higher quality
 - Faster delivery